 Generally, economic damages can be quantified with documentation.
 For example, your lawyer can review your medical bills to quantify your medical costs or review your pay stubs to quantify your lost earnings.
 However, non-economic damages are not quantified so easily with documentation.

 To quantify your non-economic damages, you or a lawyer from our firm may have to refer to experts, such as a medical expert.
 Such an expert can perform a medical exam and testing to determine your level of disability or impairment or the extent your injuries will result in lifelong problems.
 This could give you or your lawyer a better idea of how to financially evaluate your damages.
 Our firm’s lawyers have various experts they can refer to, including medical experts and bus accident reconstructionists.

 Our lawyers also have various methods for valuing non-economic damages, specifically.
 Insurance companies recognize these methods, so the insurance company in your case will likely approve of the valuation method we use.

 How do I Prove My Damages in My Texas Bus Accident Case?

 To obtain any compensation, you or one of our firm’s lawyers must establish your damages.
 This requires more than simply listing and evaluating the damages.
 It requires actual proof and evidence.

-To prove your damages, your lawyer can refer to experts, like your doctor.
-A bus accident reconstructionist, a human factors expert, a biomedical engineer, or photogrammetry expert may also be of service.
+To prove your damages, your lawyer can call on experts, like your doctor.
+A bus accident reconstructionist, a human factors expert, a biomedical engineer, or a photogrammetry expert may also be of service.
 Such experts can provide written statements or testimony about the damages you are experiencing.

 Your lawyer can gather evidence from other sources, too.
 In your bus accident case, these sources may be: